publiccodenet/publiccode.net/careers/intern.md

 We enthusiastically encourage people underrepresented in the worlds of technology and government to apply.

-If you want to know more about the position, please get in touch with Mirjam van Tiel at mirjam@publiccode.net with:
+If you want to know more about the position, please get in touch with via hr@publiccode.net with:

 * your internship prososal
 * a cover letter